 If you choose to use flour in your frying, you only need a little bit.

 The advantage of using the flour is that your seasonings can be worked into that, mixed together with the flour to create a well-seasoned fish.
 If you season the fish by itself with no outer covering, the seasonings can fall off more easily.
-You may actually have to use more seasoning that way, since a lot of it will just end up in the
+You may actually have to use more seasoning that way, since a lot of it will just end up in the pan rather than on the fish.

 If you want to cook the fish without the flour, just take that out of the recipe and fry as normal.